-Sal awakens: she smells coffee.
-A few minutes ago her alarm clock, alerted by her restless rolling before waking, had quietly asked "coffee?", and she had mumbled "yes."
+Sal awakens; she smells coffee.
+A few minutes ago her alarm clock, alerted by her restless rolling before waking, had quietly asked, "Coffee?" and she had mumbled, "Yes."
 "Yes" and "no" are the only words it knows.

 Sal looks out her windows at her neighborhood.
-Sunlight and a fence are visible through one, but through others she sees electronic trails that have been kept for her of neighbors coming and going during the early morning.
+Sunlight and a fence are visible through one, and through others she sees electronic trails that have been kept for her of neighbors coming and going during the early morning.
 Privacy conventions and practical data rates prevent displaying video footage, but time markers and electronic tracks on the neighborhood map let Sal feel cozy in her street.

-Glancing at the windows to her kids' rooms she can see that they got up 15 and 20 minutes ago and are already in the kitchen.
-Noticing that she is up, they start making more noise.
+Glancing at the windows to her kids' rooms, she can see that they got up 15 and 20 minutes ago and are already in the tem to support hundreds of machines in every room is out of the question.
+Singleroom networks based on infrared or newer electromagnetic technologies have enough channel capacity for ubiquitous computers, but they can work only indoors.